Liberace: Illness and death

 Liberace was secretly diagnosed HIV positive in August 1985 by his private physician in Las Vegas.
-Aside from his long-term manager Seymour Heller and a few family members and associates, Liberace kept his terminal illness a secret until the day he died and did not seek medical treatment.
-Scott Thorson remarked that he was not aware that Liberace had any health issues, and up until one year before his death, that "he was in overall excellent shape for his age; barrel-chested and powerfully built."
+Aside from telling his long-term manager Seymour Heller and a few family members and associates, Liberace kept his terminal illness a secret until the day he died and did not seek medical treatment.
+Scott Thorson remarked he was not aware Liberace had any health issues, and that, up until one year before his death, "he was in overall excellent shape for his age: barrel-chested and powerfully built."

 In August 1986, Liberace appeared on the TV news program Good Morning America, where he gave one of his final interviews and hinted at his failing health, saying, "How can you enjoy life if you don't have your health?"
 Liberace was later hospitalized at Eisenhower Medical Center from January 23 to 27, 1987, for the treatment of anemia.

 Liberace died in the late morning of February 4, 1987, at The Cloisters, his home in Palm Springs, California at the age of 67.
 He had a Catholic priest administer the last rites to him the day before his death.
-A memorial service was held at St. Anne's Roman Catholic Church.
+A memorial Mass was held at St. Anne's Catholic Church in Las Vegas.

 At the time of Liberace's death, his press agent said he had died from a combination of pernicious anemia, emphysema and heart disease.
 Liberace's physician, Ronald Daniels, said he had died of heart failure caused by subacute encephalopathy, a degenerative brain disease.
 The Riverside County coroner performed an autopsy and determined that Liberace's cause of death was cytomegalovirus pneumonia, a frequent cause of death in people with AIDS.
 The coroner also determined that, at the time of his death, Liberace was HIV-positive, had pulmonary heart disease, and calcification of a heart valve.
 The coroner said that Liberace's doctor had deliberately claimed a false cause of death because heart failure is never caused by encephalopathy.
 Author Darden Asbury Pyron wrote that Liberace had been HIV-positive and symptomatic from 1985 until his death.

-Cary James Wyman, his personal assistant and alleged lover, had HIV and later died in May 1995 at age 34.

 Liberace's body is entombed along with his mother and brother at Forest Lawn, Hollywood Hills Cemetery in Los Angeles.
 In 1994, the Palm Springs Walk of Stars dedicated a Golden Palm Star to him.